 Previous Pine Board brought the Group to its knees: AG

-Attorney General, Aiyaz Sayed-Khaiyum says the Fiji Pine Group was figuratively raped and pillared by previous governments.
+Attorney General, Aiyaz Sayed-Khaiyum says the Fiji Pine Group was figuratively raped and pillaged by previous governments.

 He was responding to Opposition MP Mitieli Bulanauca’s end-of-week statement on the Pine Industry.